Hans Hermann von Katte: Life

 One day in June 1730, the King came home earlier than expected.
-For one hour Von Katte and Quantz hid in a small room behind the fireplace.
+For one hour Von Katte and visiting composer Johann Joachim Quantz hid in a small room behind the fireplace.
 His father discovered his secret collection of books and clothes, which he threw in the fire.
 His books had to be sold or auctioned.
 Not long after, Frederick revealed to Katte that he had a plan to flee to Great Britain as a way to leave his harsh and despotic father.
 At first Katte tried to hold Frederick back, but at the end supported Frederick's plan to escape.
-On 5 August 1730, while the royal retinue was near Mannheim in the Electorate of the Palatinate, Frederick tried to escape from his quarters.
-At that point Katte stayed in Potsdam.
+A first attempt to escape from the Zeithain Encampment in June 1730, where they accompanied the king, failed because Frederick and Katte could not get horses.
+On 5 August 1730, while the royal retinue was near Mannheim in the Electorate of the Palatinate, Frederick tried again to escape from his quarters.
+At that point Katte stayed in Potsdam, but his younger brother was there as a page.
+This time post horses had been arranged, but the crown prince's valet woke up and called the guard.
 A compromising letter unmasked Katte as an accomplice; Frederick and Katte were subsequently arrested and imprisoned in Küstrin.
 Because they were army officers who had tried to flee Prussia for England, Frederick William I leveled an accusation of treason against the pair.

 A court martial found Katte guilty of desertion and sentenced him to life imprisonment, which would last until the King himself died, but Frederick Wilhelm ordered the sentence changed to beheading, declaring that "it would be better that Katte came to death than the justice out of the world."
 As Katte was an officer of the King's Guard, Frederick William argued that if Katte were let off lightly, the King's Guard could never be trusted again.
-All petitions of mercy for Katte, including one from Frederick, were ignored.
+All petitions of mercy for Katte, including one from Frederick and one from Count Seckendorff, the ambassador of Emperor Charles VI, were ignored.
+The king wrote to the delinquent's father, his esteemed general Katte: "Your son is a scoundrel; mine too.
+What can fathers do about it?"

 Katte was beheaded at the fortress of Küstrin, where the king forced Frederick to watch the execution.
-However, when he was brought up to be executed, Frederick shouted in French to Katte, "Veuillez pardonner mon cher Katte, au nom de Dieu, pardonne-moi!" ("Please forgive me dear Katte, in God's name, forgive me.")
+However, when he was brought up to be executed, Frederick shouted in French to Katte, "Veuillez pardonner, mon cher Katte, au nom de Dieu, pardonne-moi!" ("Please forgive me dear Katte, in God's name, forgive me.")
 Katte called back in the same language, "There is nothing to forgive, I die for you with joy in my heart!"
 Frederick then fell to the floor in a dead faint.
-These were Katte's last words, yet not his last farewell.
+Katte's body was left overnight on the execution scaffold that reached up to Frederick's window by order of the king.
+Yet Katte's last words were not his last farewell.
 Soon it was discovered that Katte had written a farewell letter to his father before his execution which stated: